mrsanders2014/Task_list_proj1/README.md

 ### Author: Michael Sanders

 ## **Project Overview**
-This project is intended to build a full-stack TODO application with user authentication, tasks, and labels.
-The backend will be a RESTful API built with Python's FastAPI, and the frontend will be a Next.js application.
-The application will use MongoDB for data persistence.
-This project is designed to provide hands-on experience with modern web development tools and best practices.
+This project is a Python CLI-based Task Management application with MongoDB integration.
+It provides comprehensive CRUD operations for managing users and tasks, featuring user authentication, task categorization with labels, priority management, dependency tracking, and rich CLI interface powered by the Rich library.

 ## Included Features: